Today’s Topic: Overcoming Your Sport Phobia

 Your Brain Feels Threatened

 It feels unsafe.
 In those other situations, like for a swimmer who can hit their times every single practice, but then they get into competition and their brain’s says, “Not safe, not safe, not safe.”
 That fear of pain can be emotional, it can be social, it can be physical.
 There might be all kinds of different things going on.

 Figure skaters who start popping their jumps, or not attempting jumps, or circling when there’s someone in their peripheral vision.
 Even though they’re 15 feet away, totally safe distance, their brain goes tells them it’s not safe.
 Here is how you get through it:

 Let’s say you’ve identified that this is a sticky spot where for whatever reason, you cannot get your kid to go for this surface, or this environment, or with this coach, or any number of interesting, and not awesome variables that are inconvenient when you’re trying to train.
 You have to just assume there’s a phobia there.
 So how do you solve a phobia?

 How do you Solve a Phobia?

 I did a bunch of research into this as I was digging into how you get through one of these sort of irrational fears.
 One analogy I just love, that you might have heard from me before, is when they’re working through a fear of elevators.

 Fear of Elevators

 Let’s say somebody has a big phobia of elevators.
 Yes, elevators are kind of sketchy if you think about it.
-You’re getting closed in a box and put through a weird tunnel in a building and then hopefully let out by something that’s totally out of your control.
-I can see, I don’t personally have a phobia, but for those of you guys that don’t have phobia’s of elevators, you can see like, yeah, okay, I can see why that can be scary.
+You’re getting closed in a box and put through a weird tunnel in a building, and then hopefully let out by something that’s totally out of your control.
+I don’t personally have a phobia, and for those of you that don’t have phobia’s of elevators, you can see why that can be scary.